mesege1/globalterrorism/README.md

 ### Top 10 countries with the highest prediction (regardless of region)
 ![top 10 prediction](https://github.com/mesege1/globalterrorism/assets/135185712/656423b8-6756-4d05-95d7-4a9eaede5117)
 - The result shows that Sub-Saharan African countries are most susceptible to future terrorism incidents.
-# Disclaimer!
+# Important note!
-I must reiterate that many other social factors could lead to violent extremism.
-These are results based on the assumption that education level and GDP per capita strongly correlate to terrorism incidents.
+Many other social factors could lead to violent extremism.
+These predictions are based on the 'presumption' that education level and GDP per capita strongly correlate to terrorism incidents.
-We found that education level and GDP per capita have a positive but weak correlation.
-So the graph shouldn't be viewed as an absolute projection.
+However, we found that education level and GDP per capita have a positive but 'weak' correlation.
+Therefore, the graph shouldn't be viewed as an absolute projection.

 #### Cross validation (K-fold)
 - K-fold cross-validation is a valuable tool to assess the generalization performance of a model and gain confidence in its ability to perform well on new, unseen data.